wst24365888/quizlet_quacker/README.md

 2. Install Chrome Extension using developer mode, by loading this folder.
 See <https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest>.

 3. Open Quizlet and enable this extension.

-> To use QQ, you must logout Quizlet!

 ## Demo